Petrobras: Significantly Overvalued

 (Source: Author's DCF Model)

 Even if investors calculate the value of the company by using a multiple of 11.3x, they will find a significant downside risk in the price of the stock.
 This optimistic scenario sees a downside of up to -15%, depending on what discount rate - WACC - is chosen.
-The model's WACC of 9.2% is calculated in-line with the current capital structure of company (almost 62% of assets is financed by debt).
+The model's WACC of 9.2% is calculated in line with the current capital structure of company (almost 62% of assets is financed by debt).

 Conclusion

-In the provided fundamental analysis of Petroleo Brasileiro SA, we identified the factors than have put the company's shares under pressure and we currently do not see significant positive catalysts, which may cause the stock to move higher in the nearest future.
+In the provided fundamental analysis of Petroleo Brasileiro SA, we identified the factors that have put the company's shares under pressure, and we currently do not see significant positive catalysts which may cause the stock to move higher in the nearest future.
 In addition, we do not see fundamental reasons supporting the current valuation of the company.
-According to the comprehensive DCF model presented above, we set a target price range of $3 - $5 per share in the base scenario.
+According to the comprehensive DCF model presented above, we set a target price range of $3-$5 per share in the base scenario.
 As a result, we recommend selling this stock.
 In particular, we recommend individual investors to take short positions by buying options on the stock.

 The key factor to look at when buying or selling options is the implied volatility priced into the instruments.